 A design/build firm merges the designing aspects – or the architect’s job – with the building side of things, or the contractor’s responsibility.
 Often these firms have in-house Architects, designers, and contractors.
 Hiring a design/build firm can mean that you have one office handling all aspects of the job from start to finish.
-This gives you a lot of the input of using an Architect, with the freedom of hiring a builder.
+This gives you the input of using an Architect, with the freedom of hiring a builder.

-Hire a General Contractor when you have a plan that’s ready to remodel or renovate your replacing existing space.
+Hire a General Contractor when you have a plan that’s ready to remodel or renovate your existing space.

 A general contractor (GC) supervises the day-to-day work at the construction site.
 A GC orchestrates and manages a team of subcontractors.
-Sometimes a builder may act as a GC; and will use their own crew to construct your home while subcontracting out the mechanical work.
+Sometimes a builder may act as a GC, and will use their own crew to construct your home while subcontracting out the mechanical work.
 A GC’s value lies in their ability to manage an entire project efficiently and providing a turn-key contract with the total cost for constructing your home.
-GC should help with the permit process as well.
+A GC should help with the permit process as well.
 Your Architect may recommend one or ask you to find one once the plans are complete.